Asteroid impact prediction: Spacewatch

-Spacewatch was an early sky survey focussed on finding near Earth asteroids, founded in 1980.
+Spacewatch was an early sky survey focused on finding near-Earth asteroids, founded in 1980.
 It was the first to use CCD image sensors to search for them, and the first to develop software to detect moving objects automatically in real-time.
 This led to a huge increase in productivity.
 Before 1990 a few hundred observations were made each year.
 After automation, annual productivity jumped by a factor of 100 leading to tens of thousands of observations per year.
 This paved the way for the surveys we have today.

 Although the survey is still in operation, in 1998 it was superseded by Catalina Sky Survey.
 Since then it has focused on following up on discoveries by other surveys, rather than making new discoveries itself.
 In particular it aims to prevent high priority PHOs from being lost after their discovery.
 The survey telescopes are 1.8 m and 0.9 m.
 The two follow-up telescopes are 2.3 m and 4 m.